jboss-developer/jboss-eap-quickstarts/tasks-rs/README.md

 This is what happens when the command is issued:

 * The `-i` flag tells cURL to print the returned headers.
-Notice that the `Location` header contains the URI of the resource corresponding to the new task you have just created.
 * The `-u` flag provides the authentication information for the request.
 * The `-H` flag adds a header to the outgoing request.
 * The `-X` flag tells cURL which HTTP method to use.
 The HTTP *POST* is used to create resources.